 In Crete, the alcohol content is determined with a Baumé hydrometer, a calibrated glass tube that floats in the liquid.
 The alcohol content can be determined using a scale.
 Raki is good at 17 degrees Baumé (40% alc.)
 Or sometimes at 18 degrees Baumé (43% alc.).

-While home distillation of alcoholic beverages is not legal, traditional distillation is still done today in “pots stills” only when you have a licence from the state.
-The custom of Rakokazano was institutionalised by Eleftherios Venizelos, the first Greek Prime Minister, in 1920, when special licences for Rakokazana were given to Cretan farmers.
-To date, there is at least one resident in every village with a licence to produce Raki.
-The owner of the licence also owns the place where the cauldron is hosted.
-Traditionally, licences are passed down from father to son.
-Of course, if someone wants to, he can “sell” the Rakokazano licence to a villager, just like taxi licences in the cities.
-Licence owners are allowed to cook raki for their own use for 48 hours, with a legal limit of 400 litres.
-However, fees must also be paid for this personal use.
+Traditionally, Rakokazano licences are passed down from father to son.
+If someone wants to, he can “sell” the Rakokazano licence to a villager, just like taxi licences in the cities.
+Fees must also be paid for this personal use.
 This regime results in widespread illegal distillery with very severe penalties and the closure and confiscation of the licence.
 One thing for sure is that nowadays, the issuing of a Kazani licence is limited, so look for a licence from the time of your great-grandfathers.

 Rakokazano is a social phenomenon and a big festival in Crete.
 The distillation of tsikoudia is at its peak, and the rakokazano have their honour, being a special meeting point of fun and merriment for everyone.